Read time: 7 minutes

 All for the cycle to start over again.

 It was not all work, though.
 There was plenty of time to enjoy the project and relax.
 In the heat of the afternoon I would meditate under the most powerful tree I have ever seen.
 There, I found inspiration, creativity, and rest.
 I also used this time to catch up on reading, watch Netflix, or video chat with friends and family.
-Even though you are off grid in The Amazon, the solar-powered WiFi is fairly reliable!

 You can be off grid, immersed in nature, and not surrender all your comforts.

 In the Amazon Rainforest, food is a reflection of the land's abundance.
 This is where I had some of the best meals of my life!
-I ate everything from heart of palm quiche, plantains picked onsite, and even pirhana caught in the local river!
+I ate everything from heart of palm quiche, plantains picked onsite, and even pirhana caught from the local river!

 The Yachana Foundation provided an on-site cook who supplied three well balanced meals a day.
 This was the ultimate farm-to-table experience given that the nearest tiny town was an hour away.
 There were no grocery stores or restaurants.
 The family-style meals were my favorite part of the day.